Medical Genetics & Functional Genomics

 Faculté de Médecine de la Timone, Marseille

-My group is interested in understanding the gene regulatory network that controls the formation of the heart in the mouse.
-Indeed, the formation of the heart is a complex morphogenetic process that depends on the spatiotemporally regulated contribution of cardiac progenitor cells.
-We use mouse embryonic system to identify critical regulatory interactions that control cardiac progenitor cell behavior.
+My group is interested by understanding molecular and cellular mechanisms involved in normal and abnormal heart development.
+Congenital heart diseases are the most common defects at birth in human.
+The formation of the heart is a complex morphogenetic process that depends on the spatiotemporally regulated contribution of cardiac progenitor cells.
+We use embryonic system to identify critical regulatory interactions that control cardiac progenitor cell behavior.
 Our research will provide insights into the genetic regulation of cardiac progenitor cells during early cardiogenesis and to further identify novel candidate genes for diagnosis and therapy of congenital heart disease.

 The laboratory is located at the Medical School of Marseille, in a research unit of the French Institute for Health and Medical Research (Inserm) and the Aix-Marseille University.
 Our current research are supported by the ANR, the AFM-Telethon and the FRM.